2001 Biggin Hill Airshow crashes

-The Biggin Hill Airshow disasters occurred on June 2–3, 2001, during the annually held Biggin Hill Airshow, (Note: The Biggin Hill Airshow is also known by its other alias 'Biggin Hill International Air Fair'.
+Two aviation crashes occurred on June 2–3, 2001, during the annual Biggin Hill Airshow, (Note: The Biggin Hill Airshow is also known by its other alias 'Biggin Hill International Air Fair'.

 News outlets reporting on the disaster either used 'Airshow' or 'Air Show' rather than the full 'International Air Fair'.) at London Biggin Hill Airport in Bromley, England.
 An aircraft landing incident and two separate fatal aircraft crashes occurred during the weekend show.
 A de Havilland Venom suffered minor damage to its fuselage when it landed with its landing gear retracted.
-Six hours later, a de Havilland DH-115 Vampire was attempting a wingover, when the aircraft lost control and dove into the ground, destroying the Vampire and killing pilots Air Marshal Sir Kenneth Hayr and Jonathan Kerr.
+Six hours later, a de Havilland DH-115 Vampire was attempting a wingover, when the aircraft lost control and dived into the ground, destroying the Vampire and killing pilots Kenneth Hayr and Jonathan Kerr.
 A Bell P-63 Kingcobra crashed the following day after attempting a maneuver with insufficient speed, destroying the aircraft and killing pilot Guy Bancroft-Wilson.

-After the conclusion of the airshow, the Air Accidents Investigation Branch opened three investigations into the events of July 2–3 for the Venom, Vampire and Kingcobra respectively.
-Their findings on how wake turbulence affects aircraft during air displays and how communication issues could be improved between performing aircraft and ATC were published in their individual reports.
+After the conclusion of the airshow, the Air Accidents Investigation Branch opened three investigations into the events of June 2–3 for the Venom, Vampire and Kingcobra respectively.
+Their findings on how wake turbulence affects aircraft during air displays and how communication issues could be improved between performing aircraft and air traffic control were published in their individual reports.
 The residents of Biggin Hill agreed that the weekend had been a terrible tragedy and were divided over whether the airshow should continue.
 Despite the concern, the airshow continued to run annually until 2011, at which time it was replaced by an open house air day.

 Background

 Biggin Hill Airshow

-The Biggin Hill Airshow, then known simply as the Air Fair, was first held in 1963 by WWII Royal Air Force pilot Jock Maitland.
-These displays took place at Biggin Hill Airport annually for the public to view, with the 25th anniversary held in 1987, by which time the air show had become renowned for having high standards for entertainment and well regarded commentators Roger Hoefling and John Blake.
+The Biggin Hill Airshow, then known simply as the Air Fair, was established in 1963 by World War II Royal Air Force pilot Jock Maitland.
+These displays took place at Biggin Hill Airport annually for the public to view, with the 25th anniversary held in 1987, by which time the air show had become renowned for having high standards for entertainment and well regarded commentators.
 Early Air Fairs included air displays with the T-28D Trojan in 1978 and the English Electric Lightning in 1980.